-- Policy 7.4.1: Support efforts by the City and other public and private entities to acquire properties and prohibit development where there is a high risk of flooding or other natural hazards that cannot be adequately mitigated. - Policy 7.4.2: Increase requirements for protecting large trees, riparian vegetation and wetlands that have the potential to consume and retain large amounts of surface and storm water. - Policy 7.4.3: Coordinate with local, regional, state and federal agencies on disaster preparedness efforts, including coordination for major seismic and flooding events. - Policy 7.4.4: Encourage, and eventually require, green infrastructure and development practices. - Policy 7.4.5: Support expansion of the City's Community Emergency Response Team (CERT) to aid in responding to natural hazard events. - Policy 7.4.6: Create designated emergency routes and a series of disaster recovery facilities that can withstand major natural hazard events, and keep the public informed of them through a variety of different outreach methods.
+- Policy 7.4.1: In areas where there is a high risk of flooding or other natural hazards, support efforts by the City and other public and private entities to acquire properties for conservation purposes.
+Restrict development to uses that have a demonstrated community benefit and for which the natural hazard risks and environmental impacts can be adequately mitigated. - Policy 7.4.2: Increase requirements for protecting large trees, riparian vegetation and wetlands that have the potential to consume and retain large amounts of surface and storm water. - Policy 7.4.3: Coordinate with local, regional, state and federal agencies on disaster preparedness efforts, including coordination for major seismic and flooding events. - Policy 7.4.4: Encourage, and eventually require, green infrastructure and development practices. - Policy 7.4.5: Support expansion of the City's Community Emergency Response Team (CERT) to aid in responding to natural hazard events. - Policy 7.4.6: Create designated emergency routes and provide an array of disaster recovery facilities, with emergency supplies, that can withstand major natural hazard events, and keep the public informed of them through a variety of different outreach methods.